 Add a few turns of cracked black pepper.
 Pour the mixture into a squeeze bottle.

 Drizzle over classic potato chips and serve with vermouth over ice.

-- 1 tbsp smoked hot Spanish paprika
+- 1 tablespoon smoked hot Spanish paprika

-- 1 tbsp smoked sweet Spanish paprika
+- 1 tablespoon smoked sweet Spanish paprika

-- 5 tbsp red wine vinegar
+- 5 tablespoon red wine vinegar

 - cracked black pepper